mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

   sage: sum(map(exp,[1,2,3,4,5]))
   e + e^2 + e^3 + e^4 + e^5

-The :func:`map` function is often used in *functional* programming.
+The :func:`.map` function is often used in *functional* programming.
 For more on this style of programming with python see the 'Python Documentation'_

 .. _'Python Documentation': http://docs.python.org/howto/functional.html